astorm/pestle/docs/dev-internals-theroy-of-operation.md

 }
 ```

-we can't just include it into `My\Programs\FullNamespace`, because then the code would attempt to call `My\Programs\FullNamespace\someOtherFunction`, which doesn't exist.
+we can't just include it into `My\Programs\FullNamespace`, because then PHP would attempt to call `My\Programs\FullNamespace\someOtherFunction`, which doesn't exist.
 We need to make sure `someOtherFunction` still calls the function from its original namespace.

-In other words, we're dealing with a class problem that's traditionally [solved by a linker](https://en.wikipedia.org/wiki/Linker_(computing)).
+In other words, we're dealing with a class of problem that's traditionally [solved by a linker](https://en.wikipedia.org/wiki/Linker_(computing)).

 ## Incremental Strategies

-This is a non-trivial problem to solve robustly.
+This is a non-trivial problem to solve robustly, especially from PHP userland.
 So far pestle has taken non-optimal, incremental approaches towards the problem.
 This allows us to build up a body of code that runs via the `pestle_import` pattern.
 Building up that body of code means we can experiment with syntax and features before committing to a robust solution.

 Right now, pestle currently uses a reflection based strategy to implement local importing of functions.
 Specifically, (at a high level), Pestle keeps a registry of functions that are imported in each namespace, indexed by their local/short name.
 For each of these functions pestle will generate a local PHP include file that defines an un-namespaced function.
-This un-namespaced function will reference the registry and invokes the full PHP function via reflection.
+This un-namespaced function will reference the registry and invoke the full PHP function via reflection.

 ## Pestle Import Lifecycle: 10,000 foot view